Bonsai: Bonsai exhibitions

-There are exhibitions, shows and competitions dedicated to bonsai all around the world, however there is consensus that the best specimens are in Japan.
+There are exhibitions, shows, and competitions dedicated to bonsai all around the world.
+However, there is a consensus that the best specimens are in Japan.
 Japan has several private and public museums dedicated to bonsai, such as the Shunka-en Bonsai Garden in Tokyo and the Omiya Bonsai Museum in Saitama.

-In the United States there are two museums dedicated to bonsai, the National Bonsai & Penjing Museum at the National Arboretum in Washington DC and the Pacific Bonsai Museum close to Tacoma, WA.
+In the United States, there are two museums dedicated to bonsai, the National Bonsai & Penjing Museum at the National Arboretum in Washington DC, and the Pacific Bonsai Museum close to Tacoma, WA.

 Japan also hosts several annual bonsai competitions where trees compete for awards in different categories.
 The most prestigious bonsai competition for amateur-owned trees, although most trees are prepared for display by professionals, is the Kokufu-ten, held every year in the month of February in the Tokyo Metropolitan Art Museum.
 The Kokufu-ten is the oldest competition in Japan, celebrating in 2023 its 97th edition.
 Awards are presented in different categories.

-For bonsai professionals, the top competition in Japan is the Nippon Bonsai Sakufuten organized by the Japan Bonsai Cooperative Association.
+For bonsai professionals, the top competition in Japan is the Nippon Bonsai Sakufu-ten organized by the Japan Bonsai Cooperative Association.
 The competition is held in December of each year and the top prize is the Prime Minister Award, which went to Hiroaki Suzuki in 2022 for a Shimpaku Juniper tree.